TelegramBots/book/src/2/send-msg/README.md

 ## Observing the Message that just got sent

-Almost all of the methods for sending messages return you the message you just sent.
+Almost all of the Send* methods return the message you just sent.
 Let's have a look at this object.
 Add this statement after the previous code.
 ```csharp
 {{#include ../../../Examples/2/SendMessage.cs:message-contents}}
 ```